With WOMM (word-of-mouth marketing) driving billions of dollars in sales annually, it’s no surprise that it’s one of the most coveted sources of...

 3. Know What Your Customers Want

 If you want to entice people to share your brand with their own networks, you have to provide them with something of value in exchange.
-Understanding your customers isn’t enough; do you know what they truly value?
-If your incentive isn’t worthwhile, your customer referral program will never even get off the ground.
+Knowing how to generate referrals from existing clients isn’t enough; do you know what they truly value?
+If your incentive isn’t worthwhile, your customer or B2B referral marketing program will never even get off the ground.
 A good incentive will provide some type of desirable reward for your existing customers while also equipping them to share an incentive with others.
 Consider what motivates people to buy your brand in the first place, and design a program that speaks to what customers really want.
 Sometimes recognition, such as being featured on the website or in an ad or blog post, can be equally as attractive as other types of incentives.

 4. Ask At The Right Time

 Your customers aren’t going to want to refer a friend if it’s the first thing you ask them to do.
 In fact, if you start an interaction by asking for a referral, you may lose the sale altogether.
 You have to wait until the right time.
 This is also where it can be very beneficial to have insight into how your prospects funnel through to become customers and the journey thereafter.
 Studies have shown that the moments following a shopping transaction - commonly referred to as a "shopper's high" - are a highly effective time to ask for a referral, since the rush of the purchase is still lingering.
 Or, you might wait until after the customer has received the product or services and are satisfied.
 And not every incentive has to be directly linked to referrals.
 For example, are there ways that you can reward customers who make X or more purchases within a given timeframe?
 Offering free shipping, doubling rewards points, or providing additional discounts for your most loyal and enthusiastic customers is a great way to energize true word-of-mouth referrals.